These are key facts to understand when understanding property tax law through the prism of Revaluation:

 - That Jersey City's equalization ratio is 27.63%, indicating outdated assessed values.
 You can read more about why that's a problem here.

-- That Jersey City's coefficient ratio is 39.17%, indicating non-uniformity of assessments.
+- That Jersey City's coefficient of deviation is 39.17%, indicating non-uniformity of assessments.
 You can read more about why that's a problem here.

 - That Jersey City has seen notable zoning changes since 1988, which is a cause to revalue.